raspberrypilearning/weather-station-dashboard/worksheet2.md

 	![](images/pixel-6.png)

-1. Then the `y` needs to be changed.
+1. Then the pen needs to again move in the `y` direction.
+This can be achieved using a little bit of maths.

 	![](images/pixel-7.png)

+1. And can then be placed into the finished script.

 	![](images/pixel-8.png)

 ## What Next?